 As a result the Women in Safe Homes property fund is being launched as a solution to this lack of affordable, safe and secure homes and will enable more women and children to be safe and to live their lives free from violence and abuse.

-The Fund will invest directly in around 750 homes over its lifetime within communities across the UK.
+The fund will invest directly in around 650 homes over its lifetime within communities across the UK.
 It will buy the properties and lease them to women’s sector and homelessness charities, including Preston Road Women's Centre in Hull, which in turn will rent to women, with a secure tenancy.

 By partnering with women’s sector charities, we can ensure that women will not only be provided with safe and affordable housing but will also have access to support networks needed to help them rebuild their lives.

-Lisa Hilder, Trustee and Treasurer of Preston Road Women’s Centre explains: “The WISH Fund will provide a good stepping-stone for women's sector organisations who are looking to develop their own property portfolios for financial sustainability.
+Lisa Hilder, Trustee and Treasurer of Preston Road Women’s Centre explains: “The Women in Safe Homes fund will provide a good stepping-stone for women's sector organisations who are looking to develop their own property portfolios for financial sustainability.
 Many more homes will be provided for vulnerable women and women's sector organisations will gain experience of managing property which will enable them eventually to purchase properties from the Fund or through other mechanisms and generate sustainable income streams to support their vital services into the future.”

-The WISH Fund will be targeting a first close April 2020 at around £15-£30m and is currently in discussions with investors.
+The Women in Safe Homes fund will be targeting a first close April 2020 at around £15-£30m and is currently in discussions with investors.

 Please get in touch if you are a women’s sector or homelessness charity or social enterprise and which have an infrastructure that would enable you to lease properties and rent these to women who are experiencing or at risk of homelessness.